replicante/SlimEditor/README.md

 # SlimEditor

-A scrawny and minimalist text editor built in PyQt5.Just for fun and learning purposes.
+A scrawny and minimalist text editor built in PyQt5.
+Just for fun and learning purposes.

 ## Features